|

 -

-State which distribution has more variability, a
+State which distribution typically has less variability, a

 sampling distribution or the population distribution it is based